 I’m a strong supporter of concealed carry reciprocity (H.R.
 38), which ensures our Second Amendment rights do not disappear when we cross state lines.
 Because of the confusing patchwork of reciprocity laws between states, Americans with concealed carry licenses or permits to conceal a handgun can unwittingly break the law by making a wrong turn.
 Law-abiding citizens should have the right to utilize concealed carry for self-defense and travel freely between states that recognize this important right.

 What do you see as the challenges and opportunities for hunters and shooting sports enthusiasts during the current Congressional session?

-This interview was conducted and provided by the National Shooting Sports Foundation, the trade association for the firearm industry.
+This post was provided by the National Shooting Sports Foundation.